Study at a University dedicated to health science education. Occupational Therapy education began at St. Ambrose in 1989, the first in Iowa.

 Our faculty combine clinical experience with passionate dedication to their students, clients, and profession.
 Proof of their commitment is in our students who have an excellent NBCOT certification exam pass rate.

-Our graduates work at hospitals, healthcare facilities, rehabilitation centers.
+Our graduates work at hospitals, healthcare facilities, rehabilitation centers, and others.

 - First OT Degree in Iowa

 - Generalist Curriculum

 - Assistive Technology Lab

 Study where strong clinical relationships support experiential learning!
 The OT Department has relationships with clinicians and clinics in the local community, region, country, and abroad.
 Multiple community outreach experiences allow for additional opportunities.
 Throughought the curriculum, experiential is emphasized so students can connect classroom study with real-world observations as knowledge and skill is developed.